Canon 1D Mark II vs Nikon D3S

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the D3S offers substantially better image quality than the 1D Mark II (overall score 16 points higher).
 The advantage is based on 1.2 bits higher color depth, 0.9 EV in additional dynamic range, and 1.7 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Canon 1D Mark II||APS-H||8.2||3504||2336||none||22.3||11.1||1003||66|

 |Nikon D3S||Full Frame||12.1||4256||2832||720/24p||23.5||12.0||3253||82|

 |Canon 1D Mark IV||APS-H||16.0||4896||3264||1080/30p||22.8||12.0||1320||74|

 |Canon 1D Mark III||APS-H||10.1||3888||2592||none||22.7||11.7||1078||71|

 |Canon 1D Mark II N||APS-H||8.2||3504||2336||none||22.3||11.2||975||66|

 Many modern cameras cannot only take still pictures, but also record videos.
 The D3S indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the D3S can use is 720/24p.